 The Past: Liz is from Scottsdale, AZ, and after finding resonance in her first psychology class (Oxford ’01), she studied Psychology and Emotional Intelligence at Yale (’07), where she was a D-1 Springboard Diver training with the Olympics in mind.
 Her interest in business and leadership began in college.
 In 2005, she read Keith Ferrazzi’s “Never Eat Alone” and had an airplane conversation with a man who developed and grew small to mid-sized businesses.
 It was all too cool!
 So she took “Corporate Board of Directors.”

 The Present: She currently serves as the Director of Educational Outreach for the Yale Club of Phoenix and is a member of Scottsdale Leadership Class XXXI, Vitalyst Health Foundation’s CAN Forums (Change Agent Network), and Arizona Organization Development Network.
-She’s also a Certified Facilitator (ToPs, Institute of Cultural Affairs).
+She’s also a Certified Facilitator (ToPs, Institute of Cultural Affairs) and a member of two Toastmasters Clubs.

 Good to Great, by Jim Collins